 Priced at $350 the Harmony Phase 3 Airpro Max is the Cadillac of kayak seats.
 It’s a little pricey for me but there’s no question it’s comfortable, adjustable and can be customized to fit a sit on top.

 The Larry Chair Raised Kayak Seat

 The Larry Chair is an economical solution to the kayak seat conundrum.
-You can pick one up for about $50 on Amazon. it folds up in a compact bag and can be modified to fit all kinds of watercraft from kayaks to paddleboards.
+It folds up in a compact bag and can be modified to fit all kinds of watercraft from kayaks to paddleboards.
 It’s the highest of the aftermarket kayak seats and gets you 10 inches off the deck.

 The Hobie Mirage Vintage Kayak Seat